Lokankara/Quiz/src/main/resources/quiz-set_3.md

 - Events

 **Explanation:**
-"Alarms" is correct.
+Alarms is correct.
 CloudWatch Alarms monitor metrics and can trigger actions automatically when thresholds are breached.
-"Triggers" is incorrect.
+Triggers is incorrect.
 While triggers may sound like event initiators, AWS does not use this term for CloudWatch automation.
-"Alerts" is incorrect.
+Alerts is incorrect.
 Alerts notify but do not initiate automated actions.
-"Events" is incorrect.
+Events is incorrect.
 CloudWatch Events (now EventBridge) can detect events but require a target for execution; alarms directly initiate actions based on metric thresholds.

 ---